Meiselocker/har/README.md

 Banos O, Garcia R, Holgado-Terriza JA, Damas M, Pomares H, Rojas I, et al. mHealthDroid: A Novel Framework for Agile Development of Mobile Health Applications.
 In: Pecchia L, Chen LL, Nugent C, Bravo J, editors.
 Ambient Assisted Living and Daily Activities.
 Cham: Springer International Publishing; 2014. p.
 91–8.

 The files "har_dailac.ipynb" and "har_mhealth.ipynb" are commented Jupyter notebooks walking the reader through the script for processing of data reading, processing, models training and predicting.
-The Python code in the modeule draws upon the module "har_utils.py", containing customized function for HAR.
+The Python code in the notebooks draws upon the module "har_utils.py", containing customized function for HAR.

 "TableA.xlsx" reports the full results for the tests run against the DaiLAc dataset.
 "TableB.xlsx" reports a comparison of the classification accuracy for DaiLAc with versus without gyroscopes.